High pressure water blaster used on asbestos roof

 - reviewing control measures to ensure they are effective.

-- not using a high-pressure water spray or any other powered equipment to clean an asbestos roof
+- Elimination - the most effective control measure is to remove the hazard or hazardous work practice associated with asbestos roofs by never using a high-pressure water spray or any other powered equipment to clean an asbestos roof.

-- replacing the ACM materials or roof sheeting following the How to Safely Remove Asbestos Code of Practice 2011.
+- Substitution - substitute the hazard with something safer.
+For example, replacing the ACM materials or roof sheeting following the How to Safely Remove Asbestos Code of Practice 2011.

-It is essential that workers know how to identify and work safely with asbestos.
-A PCBU must provide information, training, instruction or supervision that is necessary to protect all persons from risks to their health and safety arising from work carried out with asbestos.
+It is essential workers know how to identify and work safely with asbestos.
+A PCBU must provide information, training, instruction or supervision to protect all persons from risks to their health and safety associated with asbestos.

-Between July 2013 and April 2019, we responded to 33 events involving the high-pressure cleaning of ACM.
-The majority of these events involved a PCBU cleaning an asbestos roof of a domestic premises.
+From July 2013 to September 2019, there were 34 events involving high pressure cleaning of asbestos containing materials.
+Most of these involved a PCBU cleaning an asbestos roof on a home before painting.

-During the same period, we issued 32 statutory notices specifically related to cleaning asbestos containing materials with high-pressure equipment.
+During the same period, WHSQ issued 12 improvement notices, 17 prohibition notices and 10 infringement notices (on the spot fines) specifically relating to cleaning asbestos containing materials with high pressure equipment.

 Prosecutions and compliance

-In 2018, a sole trader was fined $1,000 with a good behaviour bond for a period of 12 months with recognisance of $1,000, after they sprayed an ACM roof with a hydrochloride solution and a 'whirl-a-way' surface cleaner attached to a high-pressure washer.
+In 2018, a sole trader was fined $1,000 with a good behaviour bond for a period of 12 months with recognisance of $1,000 after an asbestos containing material (‘ACM’) roof was sprayed with a hydrochloride solution and a ‘whirl-a-way’ surface cleaner attached to a high-pressure washer.
 The sole trader was contracted to clean the roof of a residential premises by a painting company prior to painting.
 As a result, three adjacent residential properties were contaminated with a slurry of ACM.
-The person who subcontracted the work was also prosecuted in relation to the incident, with the Magistrate commenting the PCBU holds responsibilities to ensure the work was completed safely.
+The person who sub-contracted the work was also prosecuted in relation to the incident, with the Magistrate commenting the person in control of the business holds responsibilities to ensure the work was completed safely.
 They also received a $1,000 fine.

-In July 2017, a sole trader was fined $750 with a good behaviour bond for a period of 12 months with recognisance of $1,000, after a worker used a high-pressure water spray on a super six type asbestos roof.
-The sole trader was contracted to clean and paint the house with the super six type asbestos roof, and tasked his apprentice with getting on the roof and using a high-pressure water blaster.
-From this activity, asbestos contaminated dust or debris scattered across the yard and two neighbouring properties.
-In addition to penalties imposed by the court the defendant also faced clean-up costs exceeding $18,000.
+In July 2017, a sole trader was fined $750 with a good behaviour bond for a period of 12 months with recognisance of $1,000 after a worker used a high-pressure water spray on a super six type asbestos roof.
+The sole trader was contracted to clean and paint a house with a super six type asbestos roof.
+He instructed his apprentice to get on the roof and use a high pressure water blaster.
+Asbestos contaminated dust or debris (ACD) scattered across the yard, as well as two neighbouring properties.
+In addition to penalties imposed by the court, the defendant also faced clean-up costs in excess of $18,000.

 - How to safely remove asbestos Code of Practice 2011(PDF, 1111.73 KB)